ktoso/rx-wiki/Blocking-Observable-Operators.md

 [[images/rx-operators/B.toIterable.png]]
 [[images/rx-operators/B.toFuture.png]]

 Use these methods to transform a Blocking Observable into a `Future`, an `Iterable`, or an `Iterator`.
 Note that `toFuture( )` will only work on Blocking Observables that emit one or fewer items.
-To convert Blocking Observables that emit two or more items into Futures, instead use `.toList( ).toFuture( )` to reduce the emissions from the Observable to a single (list) item.
+To convert Blocking Observables that emit two or more items into Futures, instead use `.toList( ).toFuture( )` to reduce the items emitted by the Observable to a single (list) item.